 4. Has the florist worked with your venue before?

 It is not essential that your florist hasn’t worked with your venue previously but it can help.
 If they have not worked at the venue then don’t panic, they can always take a visit to the venue and have a walk around to generate ideas for you.
-If they have worked at the hotel before, then you can ask to see some photos of their work they did on display.
+If they have worked at the hotel before, then you can ask to see some photos of the work they have done.

 5. Who will be delivering your flowers on the day and is this included in the price?